Introduction

 What Worked

-The supervision site matters.
+Where supervision is applied matters.
 The final setup uses two signals:

-- Output distillation: Student predicts the denoising target; penalized for deviation from teacher velocity.
+- Output distillation: The student predicts the denoising target and is penalized for deviating from the teacher velocity.

-- Attention-feature distillation at image tokens: Forward hooks collect attention outputs from double-stream and single-stream transformer blocks; loss applied only to image-token slices where editing behavior forms.
+- Attention-feature distillation on image tokens: Forward hooks collect attention outputs from double-stream and single-stream transformer blocks, and the loss is applied only to the image-token slices where edit behavior is expressed.

-Matching only final outputs was too weak.
-Matching wrong internal features was too diffuse.
-Matching the right attention outputs transferred causal editing behavior.
+Matching only the final outputs was too weak.
+Matching the wrong internal features spread the supervision too broadly.
+Matching the right attention outputs transferred the causal editing behavior we wanted.

-This bridges training and deployment cleanly: the more the model internalizes efficient causal editing paths, the less the serving system fights the architecture.
+This creates a clean bridge between training and deployment: the more the model internalizes efficient causal editing paths, the less the serving system has to fight the architecture.

-Evidence is behavioral—one-step vs two-step ablations, copy-paste and structure-transfer tests, baseline comparisons, and controllability after mask change—rather than single scalar benchmarks.
+The evidence here is behavioral rather than scalar: one-step vs two-step ablations, copy-paste and structure-transfer tests, baseline comparisons, and controllability after the mask change.

-Once in a causal editing regime, the question becomes: how to push the model into a very small step budget without training against a misaligned objective?
+Once the model is in a causal-editing regime, the next question is how to push it into a very small step budget without training against a misaligned objective.

 DMDR Structure

-DMDR keeps the standard DMD structure but makes generator updates more suitable for low-step editing.
-The critical difference is reward integration.
+DMDR keeps the standard DMD structure, but makes the generator update better suited to few-step editing.
+The critical difference is how the reward is integrated.

-Traditional preference pipelines use reward models as outer-loop evaluators—sparse terminal scalars.
-Editing needs dense signals.
+Traditional preference pipelines use reward models as outer-loop evaluators that emit sparse terminal scalars.
+Editing needs denser signals.

-A pair-wise EditReward model (Qwen3.5-9B backbone) is trained on high-quality editing preference data.
-Given source image, generator output, baseline candidate, and edit instruction, it answers: is candidate A better than candidate B for this edit?
+A pairwise EditReward model (Qwen3.5-9B backbone) is trained on high-quality editing preference data.
+Given a source image, a generator output, a baseline candidate, and an edit instruction, it answers a simple question: is candidate A better than candidate B for this edit?

-Pair-wise structure is sharper than absolute scoring for editing.
-More importantly, the reward is wired as a direct differentiable loss:
+The pairwise formulation is sharper than absolute scoring for editing.
+More importantly, the reward is wired directly into the loss as a differentiable term:

-The gradient flows through the generated image into the generator.
-The reward model does not just score samples—it acts as a semantic teacher through the image manifold.
+The gradient flows through the generated image and back into the generator.
+The reward model does not merely score samples; it acts as a semantic teacher through the image manifold.

 Why This Matters

 Pure distillation caps the student at teacher quality.
-But the teacher may not be optimal for the low-step, deployment-shaped objective.
-The reward model introduces a second supervision axis: the teacher provides stability; the reward model pushes toward better edits under the target criterion.
+But the teacher may not be optimal for a few-step, deployment-driven objective.
+The reward model introduces a second supervision axis: the teacher provides stability, while the reward model pushes toward better edits under the target criterion.

-The qualitative comparisons below show source image, stronger/weaker FLUX2 variants, plain DMDR, reward-guided DMDR, and Nanobanana results under identical prompts and 2-step settings.
+The qualitative comparisons below show the source image, stronger and weaker FLUX2 variants, plain DMDR, reward-guided DMDR, and Nanobanana results under identical prompts and 2-step settings.

 All results use the same prompt, same 2-step budget, and same evaluation setup.

-DMDR turns preference modeling from a sparse outer-loop evaluator into a dense inner-loop training signal—what a low-step realtime editor actually needs.
+DMDR turns preference modeling from a sparse outer-loop evaluator into a dense inner-loop training signal, which is exactly what a few-step real-time editor needs.

 Summary

-Realtime editing requires optimizing the whole system, not a bag of tricks.
+Real-time editing requires optimizing the whole stack, not collecting isolated tricks.

 Inference: Gains came from cache-aware two-step editing, stable backend selection, and eliminating unnecessary work.
 The best measured runtime reached 53.55 ms (18.67 FPS) on a single H100.

-Model: Reshaping the architecture into a causal editor, then using reinforcement learning to align distillation with the right outcomes.
+Model: Reshaping the architecture into a causal editor, then using reinforcement learning to align distillation with the outcomes that matter.

 Note: Speed numbers reflect the current inference stack only; final integrated performance with causal attention distillation is still in progress.